MegMev/k4megat/README.md

 Installation
 ===
+Currently, daily developments are pushed to _sim-dev_ branch.

 The official installation is based on [cvmfs](https://cernvm.cern.ch/fs) using the software stack of key4hep.
 This is the recommended way for average developers to quickly start his own development without worrying issues like package dependencies.